KallDozer/Project_Varns_Vazques_Weber/README.md

 ![PHASE 1](images/Denisty_v1.png)
 **Figure 9: Density Map - Phase 1 (before Bypass)**

 We could see that there were two primarily traffic flow issues from Phase 1.
-Hotspots were occurring at intersection 10 and 13, while the rest of the A10 rans smoothly.
-These are surprisingly the areas of the road, right before or after the intersections, where the number of lanes are changing from 3 to 2 or 2 to 3 lanes.
-Each run of the simulation gave us the same results where traffic always seemed to back up at these on and off ramps.
-Below is an image of these traffic jams.
+Hotspots were occurring at intersections 10 and 13, while the rest of the A10 ran smoothly.
+These are the areas of the road, right before or after the intersections, where the number of lanes are changing from 3 to 2 or 2 to 3 lanes.
+Each run of the simulation gave us the same results where traffic always seemed to back up at these on and off ramps (Figures 10 & 11).

 ![Intersection 10](images/Section10.png)